.

 "Staff turnover, shifting priorities, and slow response times can all erode trust and results," he warned.
 "When you outsource your laboratory billing, you're handing someone your wallet and saying, 'Please put money in here.'
 So you better know who you're trusting."

-- Visit the RCM vendor’s office.
+• Visit the RCM cycle vendor's office in person

-Learn More: Is Your RCM Software Vendor Putting Your Lab’s Needs First?
+Get Insight: Is Your RCM Software Vendor Putting Your Lab’s Needs First?

 In-House Lab Billing: Control, Cost, and Commitment